csesourav97/M1_Application_EmployeeRecordSystem/1_Requirements/3_4W&1H/Readme.md

 HOW – How feature implemented in it?

 A billing software aims at reducing manual work of generating professional-looking, tax-compliant invoices.
-It is designed to handle time and billing tracking as well as invoicing customers for services and products.
-It can track the hours worked by employees as well as expenses associated with projects or clients.
+It is designed to handle time and billing tracking as well as invoicing customers for products or foods.